Skip to content

 Guardrails

 Guardrails run before and after the LLM call to enforce content policies.
+All guardrails are configured per-project via the Management API or the UI.

 Input Guardrails